A typical spring NY farmfield.

 My guide to all things rando here is Jim Bondra, a veteran of many years in the randonneuring scene.
 I rode his hilly permanent through the Southern Tier as my first official RUSA ride.
 He and I rode a 200k ramble to Manlius, and we did an overnight around a few of the Finger Lakes last year.
 Talkative, experienced, and good-natured, we seemed like good riding pals.
 I don't recall which of us suggested we sign up for the first 200k of the year in our region: the Women's Rights Loop.
 The route passes through historic Seneca Falls, where suffragettes gathered in the mid-1800s and where today a National Park showcases the Women's Rights movement.

-The ride was initially scheduled for March 28, but when Jim let the Pete Dusel, the RBA , that we intended to ride, he told us that a small group planned to pre-ride the course the weekend prior for RUSA credit and that we could join in.
+The ride was initially scheduled for March 28, but when Jim let Pete Dusel, the RBA , know that we intended to ride, he told us that a small group planned to pre-ride the course the weekend prior for RUSA credit and that we could join in.
 The weather that weekend was great, but it conflicted with other plans I had, namely to ride around Skaneateles Lake with my wife and son, so we elected to wait.
 As the weather reports revealed a rainy Sunday, we asked if we could ride on Saturday, and Pete said it would be fine, so we committed to riding the route on March 27.

 The ride could have started as early as 7 am, but we were a little late preparing the bikes and getting on the road.
 Another CNY veteran randonneur named Larry left about 20 minutes ahead of us.
 Pete, Jim, and Larry both told me how this was a pretty easy brevet (I believe they said "powder puff"), designed to be ridden in the NY winters.
 "Who are these winter NY road riders?"
 I wondered.
 Aside from Larry, it just Jim and I was riding that day.
 It quickly became apparent that Jim had been training more than I had during the winter as he set us off on a quick pace.
 The temperature was in the mid-thirties, and my fingers and toes were quickly chilled, but I knew that the sensation would be short-lived as the forecast was calling for warming early in the day.
 The wind speed was low, and there were few hills of significance on the map.
 This sort of 200k in these conditions should have been guaranteed to be a confidence-booster.